How to Reset KMP Player to Default Settings ?

 4) 2280 ( 22 mm width and 80 mm length)

-Actually, M.2 SSD is targeting laptop motherboard because here all peripheral in the laptop is attached in a compact form.M.2 SSDs uses either PCIe bus (called as NVMe SSDs) and SATA Bus (SATA III SSD).
+Actually, M.2 SSD is targeting the laptop motherboard because here all peripheral in the laptop is attached in a compact form.M.2 slots use PCIe bus (called as NVMe SSDs) and some M.2 slots use SATA Bus (SATA III SSD).

-Under certain configuration these M.2 slots can be used for Bluetooth, Wifi, USB 3.0 but, it is specially designed for data storage devices.
+Under certain configurations, these M.2 slots can be used for Bluetooth, Wifi, USB 3.0 but, it is specially designed for data storage devices.

 M.2 SATA III SSD vs General SATA 3 SSD

 Their transmission speed is the same ie 600 MB/s.M.2 SATA SSD is smaller than SATA 3 SSD.
 SATA 3 SSD uses SATA cable and SATA bus for data transfer.
 M.2 SATA-3 SSD does not use any cable but directly uses the SATA bus.

 So, go with M.2 SATA SSD, if performance, physical space is your top priority.